fillipe-gsm/python-tsp/README.rst

 always a closed path, so after node 2 we go back to 0.

-If you opt for an open TSP version (it is not required to go back to the origin), just make all elements of the first column of the distance matrix to
+If you opt for an open TSP version (it is not required to go back to the origin), just set all elements of the first column of the distance matrix to
 zero:

 .. code:: python